OpenRailAssociation/osrd/CONTRIBUTING.md

   Opening with a positive comment will help the author feel rewarded, and your subsequent remarks may be heard more clearly.
   You may feel good also.
 - Add a description to PRs to explain what they do and why.
-- Each PR must be linked to at least one github issue attached to the PI board to simplify tracking of the work done in a sprint.
+- Each PR must be linked to at least one github issue to simplify tracking.
-- Pay attention to all the comments made by reviewers and either answer/challenge them or address them before pushing new commits and asking for another review.
+- Pay attention to all the comments made by reviewers and either answer/challenge them or address them before asking for another review.
 - Assign one maintainer and one developer using github assignment when opening the PR to get reviews.
 - Help the reviewer by following advice given in [mtlynch article](https://mtlynch.io/code-review-love/).
 - Review code following advice given in [osrd.fr/docs](https://osrd.fr/en/docs/guides/contribute/code-reviews/) and [mtlynch article](https://mtlynch.io/human-code-reviews-1/).